north-star-sharing/north-star-sharing.github.io/docs/index.md

   <li>A person who loves taking special photos of the night sky and other celestial events</li><br>

-<ul><li>As a person who loves to share the stunning pictures I take I want a platform dedicated to
+<ul><li>As a person who loves to share the stunning pictures I take, I want a platform dedicated to
 sharing pictures of the sky so that I can be inspired and share more of what I love with people that will appreciate it.</li></ul><br>

   <li>A scientist looking to share information to help further discoveries</li><br>

-<ul><li>As a scientist I understand that it is a privilege to have access to the worlds most powerful
+<ul><li>As a scientist, I understand that it is a privilege to have access to the worlds most
-telescopes and I want to share those rare opportunities with the rest of the star gazing community so that I can have more people helping to unlock the mysteries of space.</li></ul><br>
+powerful telescopes and I want to share those rare opportunities with the rest of the star gazing community so that I can have more people helping to unlock the mysteries of space.</li></ul><br>

   <li>A beginner star gazer looking to find beautiful stellar objects in the night sky</li><br>

-<ul><li>As someone who is just getting into star gazing I want to have access to a full library of
+<ul><li>As someone who is just getting into star gazing, I want to have access to a full library of
-interesting objects with coordinates so that I can find them and see them for myself. </li></ul><br>
+interesting objects with coordinates so that I can find them and see them for myself.</li></ul><br>

 </ol>